Are you an advisor? Go to Unbiased Pro

 Tax deduction for Medicare premiums

-For 2023, you can deduct medical expenses only if you itemize deductions and only to the extent that total qualifying expenses exceed 7.5% of adjusted gross income.
+For 2024, you can deduct medical expenses only if you itemize deductions and only to the extent that total qualifying expenses exceed 7.5% of adjusted gross income.
+Alternatively, if you become self-employed after retirement, your premiums for Medicare Parts B and D are tax-deductible.

-This tax break for retirees extends to the cost of supplementing your Medicare with Medigap or a similar policy or of taking out a Medicare Advantage plan.
+This tax deduction for retirees extends to the cost of supplementing your Medicare with Medigap or a similar policy, or of taking out a Medicare Advantage plan.

 Tax credits

-You may also qualify for a tax credit for low-income older adults.
+You may also qualify for a tax credit for low-income older adults, called the Credit for the Elderly or the Disabled.
+The tax credit ranges between $3,750 and $7,500.

 Required minimum distributions

-If you are retired and have a traditional IRA, you have the option to hold back a large portion of your required minimum distributions (RMD) until the end of the year (December).
+If you are retired and have a traditional IRA, you have the option to hold back a large portion of your required minimum distributions (RMDs) until the end of the year (December).

-If you don’t need the entire RMD to live on during the year, this tax break for retirees allows you to cover your estimated tax on the RMD as well as your other taxable income.
+If you don’t need the entire RMD to live on during the year, this tax break for retirees allows you to cover your estimated tax on the RMD and your other taxable income.

 How do retirees get tax deductions?

 Don’t be alarmed if you find the volume of information available on this page overwhelming.
-You can easily and affordably secure the services of an expert financial advisor to help you navigate the process.
+An expert financial advisor may be able to help you navigate the process.

 Get expert financial advice